ssesselmann/impulse/README.md

 48) Fixed bug with start/stop buttons causing run to stop when switching tabs.
 49) Fixed y axis autorange when running difference spectrum
 50) Added warning for long dead time and options for shorter pulse length
+51) Added function to update calibration on prerecorded spectrum

 Things to do